gregorriegler/framework-dependency-kata/README.md

 Frameworks typically make it easy for you to scatter your code with dependencies on them.
 Such dependencies may be harmful if they reside in your model.
-Keeping the framework out of your model might be advantageous.
+Keeping the framework out of your model can be advantageous.

 - Your code, especially your model becomes more testable.
 - It allows you to unittest your model without the framework.
 Those tests are much faster.